 A Disabled Hunter Permit allows a qualified hunter to lawfully shoot game animals from a stationary motor vehicle.
-This includes big game animals such as deer, antelope, elk and turkey as well as small game animals such as grouse, pheasants, partridge, rabbits and waterfowl.
-The Disabled Hunter Permit is free to qualified hunters, valid for a four-year period and may be renewed after the expiration date.
+This includes big game animals such as deer, antelope, elk, and turkey as well as small game animals such as grouse, pheasants, partridge, rabbits, and waterfowl.
+The Disabled Hunter Permit is free to qualified hunters, valid for a fouryear period and may be renewed within 60 days of the expiration date.
 A temporary permit can be issued for no more than 12 months for temporary ambulatory injuries.